Understand your company's position and learn more about the options available

 A statutory demand usually comes before a winding up petition.
 This is a formal request for payment issued from an outstanding creditor.
 While any creditor can serve you with a statutory demand, they are frequently utilised by HMRC chasing unpaid tax debts.

 A statutory demand is usually the first step towards legal action which could lead to the liquidation of your company if you do not respond to it appropriately.
 Simply ignoring the demand is not an option.

 Creditors often view a statutory demand as a pre-cursor to serving you with a winding up petition; be warned that if a creditor has gone to the trouble of issuing a statutory demand, it is likely they will not hesitate to wind up your company should payment not be forthcoming.

 This is the most serious action a creditor can take against a non-paying company.
-Any creditor you owe at least £750 to and have failed to pay the amount due within 21 days (temporarily £10,000), can petition the courts to wind up your company.
+Any creditor you owe at least £750 to and have failed to pay the amount due within 21 days, can petition the courts to wind up your company.
 By issuing a winding up petition (WUP), the creditor is asking the courts to liquidate your company in order for any proceeds realised to be put towards settling its outstanding debts.
 Issuing a WUP costs a creditor £280 in court fees plus a £1,600 petition deposit, so you should not underestimate how serious they are about forcing your company into liquidation.

 Once a WUP has been issued against your company, your options are few and far between unless you are unable to pay the amount asked of you.
 It may be possible to propose a Company Voluntary Arrangement (CVA) in order to restructure your liabilities, although time is very much of the essence so you must act quickly.
 Administration is another tool which may help if your business is viable going forwards.
 For either of these options you will need to contact a licensed insolvency practitioner as a matter of urgency to kickstart the process before your company is wound up.

 Failure to respond to the WUP will result in a winding up order being issued, at which point there is nothing you can do to prevent your company being forcibly liquidated.

 Neither a statutory demand, nor a winding up petition will come out of the blue.
-Instead these are the final steps in what is often a lengthy process chasing up a non-paying customer or client.
+Rather these are the final steps in what is often a lengthy process chasing up a non-paying customer or client.
 If you owe a company money and are unable to pay it, you should be proactive at an early stage to stop the situation escalating out of control.
 Speak to your creditor and see if you can come to an arrangement to pay back the money you owe in a way which is affordable and sustainable going forwards.

 Real Business Rescue’s team of licensed insolvency practitioners can help you understand the options available to your company and advice you as to the most appropriate course of action.
 Regardless of whether you are looking to close your company, or would like to investigate all possible rescue options, we can help.
-Call our expert advisers today on 0800 644 6080 to arrange a free no-obligation consultation at any one of our 100+ offices.
+Call our expert advisers today to arrange a free no-obligation consultation at any one of our 100+ offices.